melizeche/ayudapy/README.md

 ## License

-This project is licensed under the terms of the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the terms of the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details